geonetwork/core-geonetwork/docs/manual/docs/api/csw.md

 The full set of requests supported by GeoNetwork can be found in `CSW test`, in the `Settings` section of the Admin Dashboard.

-See [csw-configuration](csw-configuration.md) for more details of this function.
+See [Configuring CSW](/administrator-guide/configuring-the-catalog/csw-configuration.md) for more details of this function.

 When using the GetRecords operation for searching, 2 types of parameter can be use for searching: